Many companies approach outsourcing and subcontracting all wrong. Learn to avoid common mistakes and build successful subcontractor partnerships.

 - Introduce your partner to your clients and open a line of communication.
 Choose a partner you trust to attend client meetings and speak directly to your clients.
 Direct communication is needed to produce the best results with the least amount of revisions and challenges.

 - Educate your partner about your client and the relationship.
-Share big picture goals, relationship nuances, the full scope of services the client has hired you for, and any additional services you want to upsell.
+Share big picture goals, relationship nuances, the full scope of services the client has hired you for, and any additional services to upsell.
 Your partner can be your best ally in bolstering your relationship and talking up your services.
 They can also help you overcome any past challenges or sticky situations and reinforce your client messaging.

-The Best Interests Of The Client Should Always Come First
+The Client Should Always Come First

 In client services, the best interests of their client should always come first.
 For subcontractor relationships and strategic partnerships to be successful:

-- Creative companies need to truly collaborate with their subcontractors and partners, viewing them as a valuable resource and addition to their team, instead of merely a leveraged resource.
+- Creative companies need to truly collaborate with subcontractors and partners, viewing them as a valuable resource and addition to their team, instead of merely a leveraged resource.

 - Trust must be established through open, honest channels of communication, fair pricing, and consistent, high-quality work.